 If you’re getting this error, then it’s probably an internet connection issue on your end.
 You’ll only get your messages once you’ve connected to Google Hangouts again.

 As a fix, Google recommends checking your internet connection.
-Follow the typical routine of trying another website, turning off your Wi-Fi and then back on again, and checking your router connection, if all else fails.
+Follow the typical routine of trying another website, turning off your Wi-Fi and then back on again, and checking your router connection.
 Another possibility is that your IT administrator could be limiting your network to block Google’s domains.
 The domains *.client-channel.google.com or clients4.google.com may need to be allowed to let you connect to Google’s server.